Asif Currimbhoy: Early life

-Born as a Khoja Muslim, His father was an industrialist and his mother was a social worker.
+Born as a Khoja Muslim, his father was an industrialist and his mother was a social worker.
 He became acquainted with English at a young age, while studying at St. Xavier's College.
 This enabled him to attain mastery over the language.
-He pursued his higher education in the United States at the University of Wisconsin where he developed a love for Shakespearean drama which continued to have a profound influence on his work.
+He pursued his higher education in the United States at the University of Wisconsin–Milwaukee Extension where he developed a love for Shakespearean drama which continued to have a profound influence on his work.
 After returning to India, he initially worked for the Burmah-Shell oil company, but gave up that position to pursue playwrighting full-time as he became successful.